ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Organization

-I've used the Trello template to organize the project and pyfiglet library to create the ASCII "letters".
+I've used the Trello template to organize the project and pyfiglet module to create the ASCII "letters".

 <a name="links"></a>